harsh735/SingASong-main/README.md

  - Checked and validated user privileges, such as admin status, before performing certain actions.

  #### Validation:
- - Implemented model validation in MVC controllers to ensure that the data submitted to the server is valid before processing.
+ - Implemented model validation in MVC controllers to ensure that the data submitted to the server is valid before processing through Action Selectors and Data Annotations and other Tag Helpers

 #### Exception Handling: